What you need to know about the Tilt Table Test

 The test takes about 1 ½ hours to complete.
 The test may be shorter, depending on your symptoms and the changes observed in blood pressure and heart rate.
-Plan on being at the hospital for about 2 for your appointment.
+Plan on being at the hospital for about two hours for your appointment.

 Should I take my medications?

 Yes.
 You can take your prescription medications as you normally would, with water.
 However, do not take diuretics or laxatives before the test.

 If you have diabetes, please request a 10:30 a.m. appointment time for your test so you may eat a light breakfast before 7 a.m. and also complete the test in time for lunch.

 If you have questions or need help making adjustments to your medications, please call your referring physician.
 Do not discontinue any medication without first talking to your healthcare provider.

 Eat a normal meal the evening before your procedure.
 DO NOT eat or drink anything except small amounts of water for four hours before the test.
 If you must take medications, please take them with small sips of water to help you swallow your pills.

 Wear comfortable clothes and shoes.
 You may wear a short-sleeved or sleeveless t-shirt in place of a hospital gown.
 If you are wearing a long-sleeved or tight-fitting shirt, you may be asked to remove it and change into a hospital gown for the test.
 You will be given a locker for your clothing.

 Please leave all jewelry (including wedding rings), watches and valuables at home.

 - Recent medical history and physical exam report